 - For safety and to keep the eyes and ears covered

 - For comfort, as this takes some pressure off the head, so the body can fully relax

 - For complete rest and the ability to respond if suddenly awakened

 - Cats are always on high alert for their surroundings.

-After all that is said and done, it is not unusual or out of the norm to see your cats sleeping on their back, and it is generally nothing to worry about.
+It is not unusual or out of the norm to see your cat sleeping on its back, and it is generally nothing to worry about.